ServerMonkey/vmh/README.md

   and tested for SSH, before the next batch, with the order number '2' is deployed.
 * `DOMAIN_NAME` as string : The libvirt name of the domain to deploy to.
-* `DOMAIN_SOURCE` as string : The name of the image to deploy from.
+* `DOMAIN_SOURCE` as string : The name of libvirt template to deploy from.
+  Without the XML.
+For example 'my-template_1' or 'my-template_0.3'.

 ## EXAMPLES